pavellooo/Portfolio/README.md

 # Portfolio
-Hi, my name is Logan Pavelschak, and I am a BGSU Computer Science student with a specialization in cybersecurity.
+Hi, my name is Logan Pavelschak, and I am a CS student who is especially passionate about cybersecurity.
-I have uploaded some of my proudest class projects here, and plan to add personal programming and cybersecurity projects once they are completed
+Here you will find some of my proudest class projects, and I plan to add my personal programming and cybersecurity projects once they are completed!
+I am currently working on an undergraduate research project on passkey security, and that will be uploaded here as it progresses as well.